augustin-cramer/Wasserstein-Barycenters/README.md

 ### Data

-The `data\` directory is divided in two sub-directories containing meshes and numpy data.
+The `data/` directory is divided in two sub-directories containing meshes and numpy data.
 Our raw data was only the meshes but we provide numpy files for a faster execution of the demo notebooks.

 ## Originality of the code